-Alarms will appear in the logs as either Active, Ack, or Return.
+Alarms will appear in the log as either Active, Ack, or Return.
 Table 3 illustrates each of the three states.
 The date and time columns of the table indicate when the alarm was triggered.
-In the Active Alarms screen, when an alarm is acknowledged the time stamp will be displayed in the ACK Time column.
+If an alarm is acknowledged, while active, the time stamp will be displayed in the ACK Time column.
+After the condition that triggered the alarm is cleared, the time stamp will be displayed in the RTN Time column.